Kartik1006/Water-Quality-Prediction/README.md

 - **Long-Range Forecasting:** Implement an iterative prediction loop to forecast further into the future.
 - **Incorporate External Data:** Add weather data (temperature, rainfall) as features to improve accuracy.
 - **Advanced Time-Series Models:** Experiment with specialized models like LSTMs or Facebook's Prophet.
-- **Cloud Deployment:** Deploy the Flask application to a cloud service like Heroku or AWS for public access.
+- **Cloud Deployment:** Deploy the Streamlit application to a cloud service like Heroku or AWS for public access.
 - **Data Visualization:** Add charts to the web interface to show historical trends alongside the predictions.